 The local utility Seattle City Light provides electricity to the site for lighting and general convenience power.
-Electrical outlets will supply for vending carts, and for park users to charge phones and operate portable electronics.
-Power to the automatic irrigation system shall also be provided.
+Power to the trail lighting system and automatic irrigation system shall be provided.
 No other energy sources are used on this site.

 b.
 Would your project affect the potential use of solar energy by adjacent properties?
 If so, generally describe.